-Data was obtained using pumping volumes, considering CDP's definition.
-Both facilities have pumping systems and in 2017 there was a 44% of water recycling.
+Data was obtained using pumping volumes.
+Both facilities have pumping systems.
 Due to the Alqueva's reversible system, electricity generation is less dependent on affluent volume and weather patterns.
-This explains why there is no significant variation on water recycling (pumping) from 2016.
+This explains why there is no significant variation on water recycling (pumping) from 2017.
 EDP investments to increase pumping services in its hydro portfolio was concluded in 2017.